parthg91/campus-mobility-platform/README.md

 ```
 5. Open `http://localhost:3000`.

-6. It does not need MongoDB immediately, because I added a local JSON fallback database for demo/testing.
-MongoDB can be added later by setting MONGODB_URI in .env.
+6. The application uses MongoDB as its primary database.
+Configure the `MONGODB_URI` in the `.env` file to connect to your MongoDB instance.
+A local JSON fallback database is also included for demo/testing purposes when MongoDB is not configured.

 7. Demo login:
 Passenger: passenger@campus.test / password123